José Ortiz (footballer, born 1977)

 José Ortiz Bernal (born 4 August 1977) is a Spanish retired footballer who played usually as an attacking midfielder.

-Most of his 15-year professional career was spent at Almería, where amassed La Liga totals of 82 games and one goal (adding 168 matches and 30 goals in Segunda División).
+Most of his 15-year professional career was spent at Almería, where amassed La Liga totals of 82 games and one goal (adding 168 matches and 30 goals in the Segunda División).
+Over two spells, he totalled a club-best 338 competitive appearances.

 Club career

 Ortíz was born in Almería, Andalusia.
-After beginning playing with hometown club UD Almería (then in the third division), he served an uneventful stint abroad with Italy's Ravenna Calcio.
+After beginning playing with his hometown club UD Almería (then in the Segunda División B), he served an uneventful stint abroad with Italy's Ravenna Calcio.

-Upon his return to Almería, Ortiz helped the side achieve promotion to the second level in 2002, scoring five goals in the following campaign, notably a brace against neighbours Xerez CD in a 6–0 home rout.
-He played with the team in every professional level, starting in division four.
+Upon his return to Almería, Ortiz helped the side achieve promotion to Segunda División in 2002, scoring five goals the following season, notably a brace against neighbours Xerez CD in a 6–0 home rout.
+He played with the team in every professional level, starting in the Tercera División.

 Ortiz, who was the undisputed captain when in the starting XI, finished as Almería's third-best scorer in 2006–07 as they reached La Liga for the first time in their history.
-He netted ten goals (behind only Albert Crusat and Míchel), appearing in 24 games the following campaign mainly as a substitute.
+He netted ten goals, behind only Albert Crusat and Míchel, appearing in 24 games the following campaign mainly as a substitute.

-On 3 January 2010, after just five minutes on the pitch, Ortiz scored his only goal of the season, a last-minute winner which was the only in the home fixture against neighbours Xerez as both sides struggled immensely in the league; Almería had just recently fired manager Hugo Sánchez, but the player's role remained obscure under new boss Juan Manuel Lillo (he totalled 17 appearances, all from the bench, in only 226 minutes).
+On 3 January 2010, after just five minutes on the pitch, Ortiz scored his only goal of the season, a last-minute winner which was the only in the home fixture against neighbours Xerez as both sides struggled immensely in the league; Almería had just recently fired manager Hugo Sánchez, but the player's role remained obscure under new boss Juan Manuel Lillo.
+He totalled 17 appearances, all from the bench, in only 226 minutes.

 Ortiz repeated individual numbers in 2010–11 – 16 league matches, none as a starter – and the club returned to the second tier after four years.
 The 35-year-old was released in June 2012, after his contract was not renewed.